How can I enter?

 Will it go dark during the races?

 The rFactor2 platform is capable of manipulating time of day by speeding up or slowing down time.
 The races will be predominantly in daytime with the occasion of some sessions in the evening and darkness.
+We look forward to the sun setting in Bahrain for Round 1.

 Can cars get damage?